 Limited functionality is available on Clockify’s free-forever plan; paid plans start at $3.99/user/month.

-4. Timely – Best for small professional services businesses
+4. Timely – Best time tracking software for professional services businesses

 Time tracking for professional services businesses can get very complex because employees may be spending time on multiple clients over the course of the day — and sometimes from minute to minute.